oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_lxc.md

 # LXC Virtualization

 :::warning
-If you need to open more than 200 LXC containers on a single server, then it is not recommended to use this project, there may be problems with lxcfs access drift, which generates IO occupancy that cannot be released.
-(This is a native LXC problem that can't be fixed.)
+If you plan to run more than 200 LXC containers on one server, this solution is not recommended. `lxcfs` drift can cause persistent I/O load that is hard to recover from.
+(This is an upstream LXC limitation.)
 :::

 ## Images available for creating LXC Containers